 Women have the right to informed health care decisions.
 They deserve evidence-based care and support as they lead their own path into motherhood.
-We are midwives because we believe in the sanctity of self determination and autonomy in care.
-Every choice that is made in care is made by the mother - she is the leader in her care.
+We are midwives because we believe in the sanctity of self-determination and autonomy in care.
+Every choice that is made in care is made by the mother - she is the leader in her journey.

 Our duty as midwives is to provide the most current, evidence-based data -the risks, benefits, and the alternatives- to every choice.
 Then it is up to the mother to choose her next best step, and up to us as providers to support her within our scope(s) of care.
 In this way, we honor the boundaries and wishes of both the mother and midwife alike.

-I employ social childbirth because it is sustainable, supportive, and the safest option for mothers and midwives alike.
-Birth, giving birth, and death are all rites of passage that a woman must do alone, for herself, through herself.
+I integrate intentional, intuitive educational classes into my comprehensive midwifery care model because it is sustainable, supportive, and the safest option for mothers and midwives alike.
+Giving birth is a rite of passage that a woman must do alone, for herself, through herself.
 But she does not need to be without support while she walks that path.
 Facing these rites of passage pulls deep on the sense of self, bravery, and capacity in every woman.
 Bravery is not an inherent skill.
 It is a learned skill that takes practice and coaching and support to master and employ in one’s life.
-By creating a space for social connection and healing in combination with prenatal and postpartum care, mothers are being shown how to value and create community in their lives.
-By working together and reflecting back to one another their triumphs and trials, their despair and hope, they gain agency in their lives and learn how to employ and navigate the waters of challenge and bravery.
+By creating a space for education, social connection, and healing in combination with prenatal and postpartum care, mothers are being shown how to value and create community and sacred space in their lives, both with others and within themselves.
 And they don’t have to feel lonely, isolated, or scared while doing it!
-They learn to lean into each other.
+These women learn the strength that exists in leaning into each other.
 They learn that their mental and emotional health and sense of belonging are just as important to their health as coming in for a prenatal check-up.
 They learn the cycle of reciprocity - of giving and receiving of themselves, which in turn helps them to understand how to develop boundaries around their energy exchange in all of their relationships.
 They learn bravery, and through bravery, they develop a deeper sense of self worth and self love. - Musings from our founder.

 Founder, CPM CDM

 My path to midwifery began as a result of my myriad path of life experience, adventures in holistic health, and an unshakable sense that our bodies are governed by an innate intelligence that deserves reverence and attention.
 I earned my undergraduate degree as a pre-medical/biological and natural sciences student at UAA.
-I came to a cross roads - I adored science, but Western medicine was not the healing path I was called toward.
-I took time, I followed my heart and traveled, spending months in India learning Rreiki and energy healing modalities, and completing a teacher training in Kundalini yoga under Gurumukh Kaur Khalsa.
-I came back stateside and knew that medical healing was not my next best steps.
+I came to a cross roads - I adored science, but Western medicine was not the healing path toward which I was called.
+I took time, I followed my heart and traveled, spending months in India learning Reiki and energy healing modalities, and completing a teacher training in Kundalini yoga under Gurumukh Kaur Khalsa.
+I came back stateside and knew that following western medicine was not my next best step.

 I began to teach yoga in Anchorage, and fell deeply in love with prenatal yoga.
 As I began to contemplate starting my own family, I found the practice of midwifery and I felt an absolute sacred YES ping for me.
 This was the quality of care that I saw in my mind's eye when I daydreamed about what healthcare should look like.
 I began my clinical and didactic training in professional midwifery in 2015 and I haven't stopped learning since!
 I earned my state and national certifications in 2018 and launched into homebirth practice solo.
-I adored my sweet little practice, Elevate Midwifery, but I knew that the reinvigoration of social childbirth was my calling.
+I adored my sweet little practice, Elevate Midwifery, but I knew that the reinvigoration of social childbirth, the blending of 21st century science with social connection and education, was my calling.
 Today, I can say that calling has come to life in the form of Advanced Midwifery & Wellness.
-As I empower women with community, so too do I empower myself as a midwife to know that healing comes to and from us all when we work together.
+As I empower women with education and community, so too do I empower myself as a midwife to know that healing comes to and from us all when we work together.

 Jennifer Hoadley, CNM, ANP is a graduate of the University of Alaska School of Nursing and Frontier Nursing University.
 She has worked in pediatrics at LaTouche Pediatrics, LLC; Postpartum and GYN surgical at Alaska Regional Hospital; Neonatal intensive care at Kootenai Health, Group Health Cooperativeand Labor and Delivery at Kootnai Health, Group health and Mat-Su Regional for a combined 13 years of experience working with women and children and their families.
 She spent 4 years with Heritage Midwifery learning to combine western medicine with traditional Midwifery.
-She is now happy to be working in collaboration with Jennifer Cave and the midwives and clients of Advanced Midwifery & Wellness.
-Her passions include;
+She is now happy to be working in collaboration with the midwives and clients of Advanced Midwifery.

 Vaginal birth after cesarean section